vjovanov/actormig/actor-migration.md

 ### 3. Changing to RichActor

 At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
 Now we need to change all actors to the `RichActor` class.
 This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
 To change your code base to the new type of actor all your actors should extend `RichActor`.
 Each, `class xyz extends Actor` should become `class xyz extends RichActor`.

+To make the code compile you will have to add `override` before the `act` method and to create the empty `handle` method in the code like in the following example.

+    def MigrationActor extends StashingActor {

+       def handle = {case x => x}

+       override def act() {
+         // your old code
+       }
+    }

+Method act needs to be overriden since its implementation in `StashingActor` contains the implementation that mimics Akka actors.

-After this point you can run your test suite (assuming that you have one) and everything should work as before.
+After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.
+This is due to the fact that methods in `StashingActor` and `Actor` use the same architecture.

 ### 4. Removing the `act` Method